MisterTJB/Yesterday-And-Today/README.md

 ### Building

-The app can be built by cloning this GitHub repository and opening `Yesterday and Today.xcodeworkspace`, then running it as per usual.
+The app can be built by cloning this GitHub repository and opening `Yesterday and Today.xcodeworkspace`, then running it as per usual via the Xcode `Run` command.

 Naturally, the app must be run on a device with a rear-facing camera (though it will function in the simulator, which will only render a black camera 'input').